yugr/primogen/README.md

 or _bench_ (computes 16-bit primes and lits green LED when done).

+Above instructions will use standard Lattice synthsizer with default settings (you may need to customize ICE\_ROOT and LM\_LICENSE\_FILE variables for your environment).

+To use Synplify synthesizer, set LSE\_OR\_SYNP to 0.
+To use Yosys toolchain, append `-f Makefile.yosys` to make invocation.

-To simulate via Active-HDL (which comes with iCEcube):
+Finally, to simulate via Active-HDL (which comes with iCEcube):
 ```
 $ make test
 ```

 # TODO

-* port to iCEstick Yosys toolchain
 * get code reviewed by more professional designers and fix accordingly
 * use [Fermat test](https://en.wikipedia.org/wiki/Fermat_primality_test) (and [quick exp](https://en.wikipedia.org/wiki/Modular_exponentiation))
 * utilize onboard RAM to implement Eratosthenes sieve (?)